 Although a laryngeal mask airway does not isolate the airway from the esophagus as well as an endotracheal tube, it has some advantages over bag-valve-mask ventilation:

-Newer versions of LMAs have an opening through which a small tube can be inserted to decompress the stomach.
+Most versions of LMAs now have an opening through which a small tube can be inserted to decompress the stomach.

 The efficacy of the airway seal with an LMA, unlike endotracheal tubes, is not directly correlated with the mask inflation pressure.
 With endotracheal tubes, higher balloon pressure causes a tighter seal; with an LMA, overinflation makes the mask more rigid and less able to adapt to the patient’s anatomy.
 If the seal is inadequate, mask pressure should be lowered somewhat; if this approach does not work, a larger mask size should be tried.